Skip to primary navigation Skip to content Skip to footer

 Can this tour be booked privately?

 Yes!
-We offer private versions of this tour at flexible times.
-Check our private bookings calendar or contact us directly to set up a driving tour.
+Private versions of this tour are available at flexible times.
+Check our private bookings calendar or contact us directly to reserve outside the listed times, for groups of 13 or more, or to arrange a driving tour.

 Do we go inside the National Cathedral?

 Our tour focuses on the exterior and grounds of the Cathedral.
 If you’d like to tour the interior, please let us know, and we can provide information on separate ticketed tours.
-We also offer private tours of the interior!
+We also offer private tours inside of the Cathedral!

 How strenuous is the route?

 The route is mostly flat, following paved sidewalks and cobblestone paths, with a few sets of stairs and a gradual incline.
-Comfortable shoes and clothing are recommended.
-While the stairs can be navigated with strollers, some areas of the gardens may be difficult for wheelchair users.
+While the stairs can be navigated with strollers, some areas of the gardens are not accessible for wheelchair users.

 Is the tour family-friendly?

 Yes!
-The moderate pace and enchanting Bishop’s Garden make this tour especially enjoyable for children.
+The enchanting Bishop’s Garden make this tour especially enjoyable for children.
 While the gardens can be a bit tricky with strollers, they’re manageable.

 What should I bring on the tour?